A Better Tomorrow: Plot

-Triad member Sung Tse-ho (Note: Sung Tse-ho (宋子豪) and Sung Tse-kit (宋子杰) are the brothers' full names, with "Tse" being their generation name.
-In the film, they are informally referred to by their friends and close acquaintances as "Ah Ho" (阿豪) and "Ah Kit" (阿杰) due to their closeness.
+Triad member Ho (Note: Sung Tse-ho (宋子豪) and Sung Tse-kit (宋子杰) are the brothers' full names, with "Tse" being their generation name.
+In the film, they are informally referred to by their friends and close acquaintances as "Ah Ho" (阿豪) and "Ah Kit" (阿杰), which reflects how Cantonese speakers use the prefix "ah" to show familiarity with someone.
 For brevity, these two characters will be referred to by their given names, Ho and Kit.) and his best friend, Mark Lee, run a money counterfeiting business for their boss, Mr. Yiu.
 This activity is kept secret from Ho's younger brother Kit, a police cadet.
 Out of respect for their ailing father, Ho promises to stop being a gangster after completing his next business deal.
-At Mr. Yiu's request, Ho lets a subordinate named Shing accompany him to Taiwan to conduct business with a local gang.
+At Mr. Yiu's request, Ho lets a subordinate named Shing accompany him to Taiwan to conduct business with a local mob.
 However, the gang ambushes them, causing a shootout that alerts the Taiwanese police.
-Ho tells Shing to escape while he surrenders; he is then sentenced to three years in prison.
-To ensure Ho doesn't implicate anyone, the Taiwanese gang send a kidnapper to abduct his father, who is fatally stabbed in the scuffle.
-Before he dies, Ho and Kit's father begs Kit to forgive his brother, but a furious Kit blames Ho for their father's death.
+Ho tells Shing to escape while he surrenders.
+To ensure Ho doesn't implicate anyone, the Taiwanese gang sends a kidnapper to abduct his father.
+In the scuffle between Kit, his girlfriend Jackie, and the kidnapper, Ho and Kit's father is fatally stabbed.
+Before he dies, the father begs Kit to forgive his brother, but a furious Kit blames Ho for their father's death.
 Mark travels to Taiwan to exact revenge on the gangsters, shooting them dead in a restaurant.
 However, he is shot twice in his right leg, leaving him crippled and needing a leg brace to walk.

-Three years pass, and Ho is released from prison.
-Determined to leave his past behind, he gets a job driving for a taxi company run by ex-convict Ken.
-Ho finds out that Shing has climbed the ranks of the Triad during his time in jail, usurping Mark's position and status and even being entrusted with some of Mr. Yiu's responsibilities.
+Ho is released from prison after serving a three-year sentence.
+Determined to start anew, he gets a job driving for a taxi company run by ex-convict Ken.
+Ho finds out that Shing has climbed the ranks of the triad during his imprisonment, usurping Mark's position and status.
 He is devastated to learn that Mark, who had hidden the extent of his condition in his letters to Ho, has been cast aside by Shing after becoming disabled.
 Not wanting to be dragged back into crime, Ho refuses to confront his former protégé, opting to try and reconcile with Kit.
-However, Kit resents the fact that his familial tie to Ho is negatively impacting his career by preventing his promotion.
+However, Kit resents the fact that his familial connection to Ho is preventing his promotion at work.
 In an effort to prove to his superiors that he can be trusted, Kit becomes obsessed with bringing down Shing, despite Ho's warnings.